 Myanmar companies are permitted to engage in ‘trading’ activities.
-Foreign participation in ‘trading’ activities – other than those trading activities ancillary to its business – was prohibited under the old Myanmar Companies Law.
+Foreign participation in ‘trading’ activities – other than those trading activities ancillary to its business – was prohibited under the old MCA.

 Incorporation, capacity and powers of a company

-A MCL-incorporated company can file its Constitution in either the Myanmar or English language.
-The memorandum of association and articles of association of an existing company shall take effect as the Constitution of that company following the commencement of the MCL.
+An MCL-incorporated company can file its constitution in either the Myanmar or English language.
+The memorandum of association and articles of association of an existing company shall take effect as the constitution of that company following the commencement of the MCL.

 Pursuant to the MCL, a Myanmar private company must have at least one resident director.
 Public companies are required to have three directors, a reduction from seven required under the MCA.
 There is no requirement for a company to appoint a Myanmar national as a director.
 However, at least one director must be ordinarily resident in Myanmar, i.e. a resident in Myanmar for at least 183 days in each year.

 Directors – Duties